Barcode Scanner Troubleshooting

 - If numbers appear in the search field, follow the bullets below this step.
 Otherwise, skip to step 3.

-- In BackOffice, open the Items List and search for the number from the register.
+- In BackOffice, open the Item List and search for the UPC code of the item.

 - If an item appears on the Items List, return to the register and tap ‘Get Updates’ on the Control Panel.
 Then, go to the Transaction screen and scan the item.

 - If no item appears on the Items List, it means the scanned UPC is not associated with an item in inventory.
 Either add a new item with that UPC or enter the UPC for an existing item.
 If the item’s barcode was printed using ShopKeep Label Printing, print a new label for the item.